colonelborkmundus/tmtm/README.md

 I keep kicking around the idea of writing up a practical pentester's playbook for the Flipper Zero.

 There may or may not be a talk in the works, but I don't know what I'm doing more than half the time so idek.
+I will revive the blog very soon.

 ## Considerations (but really a secondary disclaimer and some thoughts regarding ethics)
 Amazon just very recently put the banhammer on selling Flipper Zero devices through their platform.
 I believe the same is true for eBay as well.